SamueleCavinato/TCoMX/README.md

 If you need other citation formats, you can refer to the updated version of the TCoMX User Manual on arxiv: http://arxiv.org/abs/2112.15056

+## Results
+If you publish some results obtained using TCoMX and you want to gain visibility, do not hesitate to contact us.
+We are planning to add a secion "Results" to the TCoMX User Manual in order to collect all the relevant findings.

 ## Correspondences
 If you need help with the installation and/or execution of TCoMX, or if you have any suggestion or thing to share, you can contact us at samuele.cavinato@iov.veneto.it or alessandro.scaggion@iov.veneto.it.

+# Footnotes
+TCoMX is intended for research use only and its clinical use of TCoMX is strongly forbidden.
+The authors don't take responsabilities of any improper use of the tools contained in this repository and of all the material related to it.